House Dance International: Host / MC

 HDI is hosted by Jamal "Nemesis" Warren.
-Nemesis is a prolific dancer, having won various dance competitions globally and teaching on a regular basis.
-Nemesis has brought a fresh voice to HDI.
-As a successful dancer and producer of events such as Chicken and Beer, More than Enough NYC and UDEF Tour, Nemesis has solidified his position in today's Urban Dance Community.
-His heavy involvement in domestic and international Dance Community functions and competitions alike makes him a staple in today's dance scene and a force to be reckoned with.
+Nemesis is a professional dancer.
+As a dancer and producer of events such as Chicken and Beer, More than Enough NYC and UDEF Tour, Nemesis has established a presence in the Urban Dance Community.
+His heavy involvement in domestic and international Dance Community functions and competitions alike makes him a notable character in today's dance scene.